About me - image of me in the palace in Ferrera, done in Delauncy style

 Tips for the perfect German hazelnut macaroons

-These German hazelnut macaroons are the perfect complement when you are baking Spritzgebäck, Terraces, vanille Kipferl or even black and white cookies.
-Like our pavlova recipe, macaroons use the egg whites that are left over.
+These German hazelnut macaroons are the perfect complement when you are baking Spritzgebäck, Terraces, vanille Kipferl, or even black and white cookies.
+Like our pavlova recipe, macaroons use leftover egg whites.

-In our case, these traditional German Christmas cookies also use the hazelnuts that grow in our garden.
+In our case, these traditional German Christmas cookies also use the hazelnuts growing in our garden.

 What are Oblaten?

-This recipe also uses Oblaten.
-Oblaten are a wafer, that is similar to edible paper and is often used for the “bread” in holy communion (Eucharist).
+This recipe also uses Oblatenm a wafer similar to edible paper and often used for the “bread” in holy communion (Eucharist).

 They help keep the (very!) sticky macaroon mixture together and stop them from drying out.

-For this recipe, you need small Oblaten, not the large ones that are used for German Lebkuchen (gingerbread).
-You can find Oblaten here (you might also get some at a specialty store) or cut out your own out of edible paper (approx. 5cm or 1.5″ diameter).
+For this recipe, you need small Oblaten, not the large ones used for German Lebkuchen (gingerbread).
+You can find Oblaten here (you might also get some at a specialty store), or cut your own out of edible paper (approx. 5cm or 1.5″ diameter).

-If you can’t find any, bake these German hazelnut macaroons without them – just make sure you line the tray with baking paper.
-If you use Oblaten on baking paper, you will find that the biscuits slide around quite a bit, so be careful when putting the tray in the oven.
+If you can’t find any Oblaten, bake these German hazelnut macaroons without them.
+Ensure you line the tray with baking paper.
+If you use Oblaten and baking paper (and even on some baking trays), the biscuits slide around quite a bit, so be careful when putting the tray in the oven or use a baking mat.

-The easiest was to form the German hazelnut macaroons
+The easiest way to form German hazelnut macaroons

 Normally, you can spoon the macaroon mix onto the Oblate using two teaspoons.
 Sometimes it is too sticky (I think it depends on how fresh the ground hazelnuts are).

 If it is sticky, dust your hands with powdered sugar and roll the mixture into small balls between your palms.
-Place each ball on a Oblate (or just one the tray) and push down slightly to flatten a little.
+Place each ball on an Oblate (or just on the tray) and push down to flatten a little.

 German hazelnut macaroons on a wire rack